TVNZ presenter Ali Pugh talks about her time on the UC Journalism programme

 Frequently Asked Questions

 We look for intelligence allied with good work habits and a high standard of English.
-You are not ruled out because your degree fails to meet some arbitrary grade average.
-A first-class honours degree is not a passport to the course.
+You’re not ruled out because your degree fails to meet some arbitrary grade average.
 However, a sound academic record is normally essential.

 What subjects should I study?